gaus-fleet-lab/developer-documentation/docs/check-for-update.md

 **Prerequisites:** The device has done an [authentication](../docs/authentication.md) the retrieved Token, productGUID and deviceGUID

-The device will present it self in the check-for-update API with help of "query-parameters" that is defiended in the product that the device belongs to.
-If there exist for example a mandatory parameter namend "location", and the check-for-update does not provide it, the device will get a http 400 "Bad request".
+The device will present it self in the check-for-update API with help of "query-parameters" that is defined in the product that the device belongs to.
+If there exist for example a mandatory parameter named "location", and the check-for-update does not provide it, the device will get a http 400 "Bad request".
 (Currently firmware-version is mandatory)